7th February, 2021

-The term ABN is short for Australian Business Number.
-An ABN comes in the form of a unique, 11-digit number that identifies your business to the government, and is also used to inform the general public about your business by way of an ABN search.
+ABN is short for Australian Business Number.
+It’s a unique, 11-digit number that identifies your business to the government.

-The fact is that not everyone needs an ABN, but if you are carrying out activities with the aim to make a profit, then it is most likely that you are legally defined as a business and therefore will require an ABN to track your business related activity.
+Not everyone needs an ABN, but if you’re carrying out activities with an aim to make a profit, then it’s most likely that you are legally defined as a business.
+This means you’ll need an ABN to track your business-related activity.

-In short, though, if you are carrying on commercial activities or plan on starting an enterprise, making supplies connected with Australia’s indirect tax zone or are a Corporations Act company, you can apply for an ABN.
+In short, though, if you’re carrying on commercial activities or plan on starting an enterprise, making supplies connected with Australia’s indirect tax zone or are a Corporations Act company, you can apply for an ABN.

 Unfortunately, there is no single test available to determine if you are entitled to an ABN.
 If you are still unsure and wish to find out if you are entitled to an ABN, speak to your accountant or visit the Australian Business Register (ABR) website.

-Don’t panic though, if you do apply for an ABN and are refused, you will receive a detailed response from the Tax Office outlining why your application was refused, and the steps you can take to rectify your application if needed.
+Don’t panic though, if you’re applying for an ABN and are refused, you’ll receive a detailed response from the Australian Tax Office outlining why your application was refused, and the steps you can take to rectify your application if needed.

 There are two ways to apply for an ABN.

-There is no fee for applying for an ABN, although if you consult an accountant for assistance with your application, they may impose a fee to cover their services.
+While there’s no fee to apply for an ABN, consulting an accountant may incur a fee for their services.

-If you are starting a new business, you will want to register for an ABN before you begin to incur income or expenses relating to the business.
-Applying for an ABN at the very beginning ensures you are able to begin tracking your income and expenses from the day commencement activities begin.
+If you’re starting a new business, register for an ABN before you begin to incur income or expenses relating to the business.
+This is so you can begin tracking your income and expenses from the day business activities begin.

-Business commencement activities can be simple tasks such as setting up social media accounts or websites, purchasing any stationary, stock or equipment, or they can relate to more formal activities such as applying for finance and obtaining any insurances or licences.
+Business commencement activities can be simple tasks like setting up social-media accounts or websites and purchasing stationery, stock or equipment.
+They could also relate to more formal activities such as applying for finance and obtaining any insurances or licences.
 They also include any work you undertake for profit by selling products or services.

-Working out if you want to operate as a sole trader or a limited company or something can be quite a difficult task.
-While both operations require an ABN, there are some significant differences between the two and it is recommended that you speak to an accountant to work out which is best for your situation.
+Working out if you want to operate as a sole trader or a limited company can be tricky.
+While both operations require an ABN, there are some significant differences between the two.
+Speak to an accountant to work out which is best for your situation.

 While the process is straightforward, the length of time it takes to receive your ABN will depend on whether you provide all relevant information correctly, or whether the ATO will need to confirm parts of your application.

-If you correctly submit all of your information, you will usually receive your ABN immediately after finishing the application.
+If you have correctly submitted your information, you’ll usually receive your ABN immediately after finishing the application.

-If you omit information or your information cannot be verified, then the application will need to be processed manually and can take up to 28 days.
+If you have omitted information or your information you provided can’t be verified, the application will need to be processed manually and can take up to 28 days.